Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 Add Cognee if relationships matter.
 If your work involves connecting people to projects, teams to systems, and decisions to timelines, Cognee's graph retrieval answers queries that text search can't.
 But it's overkill for personal assistant use cases.

-The memory problem that plugins can't fix
+The memory problem that plugins can't fix on their own

-If a critical fact from a conversation doesn't get persisted to a memory file (either manually by you or automatically by Mem0), it's gone after the session ends.
-LCM can keep it in the active context for a while.
-Compaction will eventually summarize it away.
-And no retrieval plugin can find information that was never stored.
+Retrieval plugins improve how the agent finds stored information.
+None of them fix the fundamental problem on their own: your agent only remembers what gets written down.
+If a fact from a conversation doesn't get persisted to a memory file, it's gone after the session ends.
+LCM can keep it in the active context for a while, but compaction eventually summarizes it away, and no retrieval plugin can find information that was never stored.

 For the complete memory troubleshooting guide including how memory persistence interacts with your system prompt, our guide covers the persistence side of the equation.

-If you want memory that works without installing and configuring plugins, give Better Claw a try. $29/month per agent, BYOK with 28+ providers.
+If you want memory that works without installing and configuring plugins, give Better Claw a try. $19/month per agent, BYOK with 28+ providers.
 Hybrid vector plus keyword search is built into the platform.
 Persistent memory with automatic capture.
 No QMD setup, no Mem0 API keys, no Cognee graph builds.
 The memory layer just works.

 Frequently Asked Questions